 For more information about the current regulation of the Project, see Regulatory Approach.

 In response to the contamination issues in the region, the NSW Office of Water declared a Groundwater Extraction Exclusion Area (GEEA) in which the extraction of groundwater for domestic use is prohibited.
 The GEEA boundary includes groundwater that is known or suspected to be contaminated with CHCs.
 Suburbs included in the GEEA are Banksmeadow, Hillsdale, Eastgardens, Pagewood, and Botany.

 On 22 August 2006 the NSW Government announced changes to the management of groundwater in areas situated above the Botany Sands Aquifer in response to a range of contamination sources not related to Orica.
 The management area has been divided into four zones (PDF 320.5KB).
 The GEEA is Zone 1.
-For further information visit the NSW Office of Water website.
+For further information visit the Department of Primary Industry and Environment website.